School of Art and Design

 • Bachelor of Fine Arts (B.F.A.) degree with a major in Photography;

-All Art and Design majors are encouraged to enter the annual student juried exhibition and to take advantage of the opportunities offered by the Texas State Galleries, the Multidisciplinary Innovation Lab (MiL), and the Art and Design
+All Art and Design majors are encouraged to enter the annual student juried exhibition and to take advantage of the many opportunities offered by the Art & Design Living Learning Community, Texas State Galleries, Multidisciplinary Innovation Lab (MiL), Study Abroad and Study in America programs, Art & Design student organizations, visiting artists, and internship placements.

 Special Requirements